Runningtarrens/Msweep/README.md

 Only thing to thing about here is the reduced flow or the ironing for the toplayer. because its the mate area for the top part.
 So setting the toplayer extrusion to 91% or just iron the last layer goes along way.

 ![Msweep_6](https://github.com/Runningtarrens/Msweep/blob/main/pics/bot%20slicer.JPG)

+# Magnets

+### Getting the Magnets in

+Here is where the Msweep differs from the Mcorne cases.
+The Magnets are not embedded in the print anymore.
+That has a few upsides.
+* The print doesnt need to be stopped mid print that allows more printers to run the Gcode, because some models dont have the M600 command to pause the print automatically.
+  There is no problem with the fitting of the magnets, the pockets are bigger and wider, which helps with tolerances.
+  The pausing of the print brings discoluration of the filament, because for a while the filament gets cooked in the Hotend.
+  You dont need to stick around the printer for the hole time to put the magnets in when the printer halts.
+ * Stronger magnetic force holding the halfs together
+ * No more play between the halfs because of the plastic that seperates the magnets.
+ * modifying the magnets after wards.
+If they are embedded and have the wrong orientation, the print is lost.
+   If they are glued in and the pockets are open, you can remove them and glue them back in in the right orientation.

 ### Gluing of the magnets